$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Main results concerning matrices: Theorems --

 Of course, the case which Williamson treats is much more complicated and interesting: he is able to deal with the completely general situation in which the eigenvalues are not necessarily pairwise distinct.
 The problem with this case is that it is not feasible to write all the possibilities, for arbitrary dimension, in a compact form because the size of the blocks which are needed can increase without bound.
 However Williamson does provide a complete list of $4$-by-$4$ matrix normal forms at the end of his paper \cite{Williamson}.
 These are the possibilities, expressed in a different way to align with the conventions of our paper:

 where $r,s\in\R$ and $a,b\in\{1,-1\}$.
 Since in the present paper we only provide a classification of $p$-adic $4$-by-$4$ matrices (also of $p$-adic $2$-by-$2$ matrices, but this case is simpler), it is precisely the list above which is most relevant to us.
+Nonetheless we state the classification in full generality in Appendix \ref{sec:real}.
+We will provide a new proof of the classification in \cite{CrePel-matrix}.